bbauska/W3Cx-3of5/README.md

 <h4>How to check which resolutions are supported by a browser?</h4>

-Use this [Web app that ](https://webrtchacks.github.io/WebRTC-Camera-Resolution/)systematically tests a set of "preferred resolutions" and compared them to the actual resolutions returned by the browser.
-Remember that the requested resolution is a hint, and there is no real guarantee that your configuration will allow it.
+<p>Use this <a href="https://webrtchacks.github.io/WebRTC-Camera-Resolution/">Web app that</a> systematically tests a set of "preferred resolutions" and compared them to the actual resolutions returned by the browser.
+Remember that the requested resolution is a hint, and there is no real guarantee that your configuration will allow it.</p>

 <h4>Selecting the front or rear camera on smartphones</h4>

-Here are some other constraints you can set.
-In particular, look at the ones for selecting the front or rear camera (smartphones):
+<p>Here are some other constraints you can set.
+In particular, look at the ones for selecting the front or rear camera (smartphones):</p>

 ```
-1.  **// more on video resolution**
+1.  <b>// more on video resolution</b>
-2.  **constraints = {**
+2.  <b>constraints = {</b>
 3.      video: {
 4.          width: { min: 1024,** ideal: 1280**, max: 1920 },
 5.         height: { min: 776,** ideal: 720**, max: 1080 }